loopbacklycan/sgitsteer/README.md

 2. Modify the script **bulk_clone_and_push.ps1** with the following details:
     - Replace the `$giteaUrl` with your Gitea server URL (e.g., `http://gitea.homelab:3000`).
     - Replace the `$token` with your Gitea Personal Access Token.
-    - Replace the `$user` with your Gitea username or organization name.
+    - Replace the `$user` with your Gitea username or organization name.(not your login uesername, but your profile username)
     - Ensure `$reposFile` points to the `repos.txt` file you created.
     - Set `$tempClonePath` to the location where you want to clone the repositories temporarily.

-3. Run the **bulk_push.ps1** or .sh for Linux script:
+3. Run the **bulk_push.ps1** or **.sh** for Linux script:

-    Open PowerShell, navigate to the directory where the script is located, and run:
+    Open PowerShell or Terminal and navigate to the directory where the script is located, and run:

     ```bash
-    .\bulk_clone_and_push.ps1
+    .\bulk_push.ps1
     or
     bash bulk_push.sh
     ```